IMPORTANT INFORMATION AND WHO WE ARE

 Details of retention periods for different aspects of your personal data are available in our Retention Policy which is available on request.

 By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for five years after they cease being customers for the purpose of complying with FCA regulations and rules.

-In some circumstances you can ask us to delete your data: see Clause 9 below for further information.
+In some circumstances you can ask us to delete your data; see the Glossary for further information.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please refer to the Glossary in Clause 10 to find out more about these rights:
+Please refer to the Glossary to find out more about these rights.